Direct current: Circuits

 A direct current circuit is an electrical circuit that consists of any combination of constant voltage sources, constant current sources, and resistors.
 In this case, the circuit voltages and currents are independent of time.
 A particular circuit voltage or current does not depend on the past value of any circuit voltage or current.
 This implies that the system of equations that represent a DC circuit do not involve integrals or derivatives with respect to time.

 If a capacitor or inductor is added to a DC circuit, the resulting circuit is not, strictly speaking, a DC circuit.
 However, most such circuits have a DC solution.
 This solution gives the circuit voltages and currents when the circuit is in DC steady state.
 Such a circuit is represented by a system of differential equations.
 The solution to these equations usually contain a time varying or transient part as well as constant or steady state part.
 It is this steady state part that is the DC solution.
 There are some circuits that do not have a DC solution.
 Two simple examples are a constant current source connected to a capacitor and a constant voltage source connected to an inductor.

 In electronics, it is common to refer to a circuit that is powered by a DC voltage source such as a battery or the output of a DC power supply as a DC circuit even though what is meant is that the circuit is DC powered.

+In a DC circuit, a power source (e.g. a battery, capacitor, etc.) has a positive and negative terminal, and likewise, the load also has a positive and negative terminal.
+To complete the circuit, positive charges need to flow from the power source to the load.
+The charges will then return to the negative terminal of the load, which will then flow back to the negative terminal of the battery, completing the circuit.
+If either the positive or negative terminal is disconnected, the circuit will not be complete and the charges will not flow.

+In some DC circuit applications, polarity does not matter, which means you can connect positive and negative backwards and the circuit will still be complete and the load will still function normally.
+However, in most DC applications, polarity does matter, and connecting the circuit backwards will result in the load not working properly.

 Applications

 Domestic and commercial buildings

 DC is commonly found in many extra-low voltage applications and some low-voltage applications, especially where these are powered by batteries or solar power systems (since both can produce only DC).

-Most electronic circuits require a DC power supply.
+Most electronic circuits or devices require a DC power supply.

 Domestic DC installations usually have different types of sockets, connectors, switches, and fixtures from those suitable for alternating current.
 This is mostly due to the lower voltages used, resulting in higher currents to produce the same amount of power.

 It is usually important with a DC appliance to observe polarity, unless the device has a diode bridge to correct for this.